jundalisay/sp/content/en/research/euler/mechanica2/chapter-02g.md

 Which is that curve, which constitutes a tautochrone with the vertical right line, as we found above (452).
 Now the length of the isochronous pendulum is equal to a, if the body is oscillating on this curve.
 But if it is moving on the right line AC and on part of the curve AN, the length of the isochronous pendulum is a4 .
-And if D is the cusp of the curve,EULER'S MECHANICA VOL. 2.
+And if D is the cusp of the curve,

-Chapter 2g
+a
-Translated and annotated by Ian Bruce. page 351 a then AC = 8 , now the other root AM rises to infinity.
+then AC = 8 , now the other root AM rises to infinity.
 Besides this algebraic tautochrone curve others are easily found.